Add the Drop-down Menu

 Exercise 9.1

-4me wants to make sure that the 4me system is accessible to visually-impaired and blind users.
+Xurrent wants to make sure that the Xurrent system is accessible to visually-impaired and blind users.
 Visually-impaired or blind users access web pages with the help of screen readers.
 Screen readers parse through the HTML and read the contents out loud, responding to commands to navigate around the page, and take actions such as clicking on a link, typing in an input field, or submitting a form.

 An important guideline for screen readers to understand a web page is to use semantic HTML.
 A div tag has no meaning.
 Instead, when using the nav tag, a screen reader will understand that it contains navigation info.

 In order for screen readers to even better interpret the content of web pages, the Web Accessibility Initiative has defined technical specifications in the WAI-ARIA Spec.
 The ARIA specification adds extra info for screen readers on top of HTML.
 An example is the role="toolbar" attribute which means: 'A collection of commonly used function buttons or controls represented in compact visual form'.
-4me is committed to implement these specifications and you will find many ARIA attributes in the standard Self Service design and you can add your own ARIA attributes to the Homepage HTML.
+Xurrent is committed to implement these specifications and you will find many ARIA attributes in the standard Self Service design and you can add your own ARIA attributes to the Homepage HTML.

 When you click on the hamburger menu, the Global Navigation Menu slides in at the left side of the container.